This post is being shared as part of my partnership with Command Brand, all opinions and ideas are my own.

 Use the leather loop to hang your cutting boards.

 I also added the same leather lacing to a small display box and a muffin tin.
-Then I used a two Command Brand picture hanging strips to hang the pie plate (make sure it is less than 3 pounds).
+Then I used a two Command Brand picture hanging strips

 And now that corner that I just didn’t know what to do with, is a happy and friendly corner.
 I only use these boards decoratively, but this would also be a great way to store board that you used regularly.
 I would just make sure they were dry before hanging them back up.